-In addition, the Company has two subsidiaries, namely Pembinaan Serta Hebat Sdn Bhd ("PSH") and Contras Build Sdn Bhd ("CBSB"), which are involved in property development.
-PSH has recently launched the Satu Anggota Satu Rumah ("SASaR") project with a gross development value of RM633.8 million located at Bandar Tasik Selatan.
-The SASaR project is expected to contribute positively to the Group in the future.
+In addition, the Company has two subsidiaries involved in property development, namely Pembinaan Serta Hebat Sdn Bhd ("PSH") and Contras Build Sdn Bhd ("CBSB").
+PSH has launched the Satu Anggota Satu Rumah ("SASaR") project with a GDV of RM633.8 million and the PSV 1 Residences project with a GDV of RM297.5 million, both located at Bandar Tasik Selatan, Kuala Lumpur.
+The SASaR and PSV 1 Residences projects are contributing positively to the Group.
 Meanwhile, CBSB is in the project planning stage.